kmruiz/morphonent/README.md

 renderOn('body', application(''))
 ```

 Let's explain the code from bit to bit.
-What we are seeing is how the the whole library works.
+What we are seeing is how the whole library works.

 ```js
 function name(input, onChange) {